GitHubHelland/Udacity/WebServerProject/README.md

 ### Instructions
 ### Create and assign tagging policy
 A policy definition was created using two json files, taggingpolicy.json for the policy rules and parameters.json for the parameters.
 The rules dictated that no new resource could be created if it did not have a tag.
-The definition was created using Azure CLI and the following command:
+The definition was created using Azure CLI and the following command (first logging in using "az login"):

 az policy definition create –name [name] –rules [rules file] -params [parameters file]